Ryan McGill: Coaching career

 McGill served as an assistant coach for the Edmonton Ice in the Western Hockey League during the 1996–97 season.
 When the team began the 1997–98 season with nine losses and one tie, head Dave Siciliano was fired on October 24, 1997, and replaced by McGill.

 McGill coached 350 games in the Western Hockey League, capping it off by steering the Kootenay Ice to the 2001–02 Memorial Cup title, the championship of all Canadian Major Junior hockey.

 He guided the Hartford Wolf Pack (New York Rangers AHL affiliate) team to the 2003–04 regular season Eastern Conference title, tying for first place overall with a 44–24–12–2 mark for 102 points.
 That year, his team fell short of a trip to the Calder Cup Finals, losing in the Eastern Conference Finals to the Wilkes-Barre/Scranton Penguins.

-McGill joined the Calgary Flames as an assistant coach in June 2009 after four seasons as the head coach for the Flames AHL primary affiliate team in Quad City and Omaha.
+McGill joined the Calgary Flames as an assistant coach in June 2009 after four seasons as the head coach for the Flames' American Hockey League (AHL) primary affiliate team in Quad City and Omaha.

 He was named head coach of the WHL's Kootenay Ice on July 4, 2012.
 On July 28, 2015, he was named head coach of the OHL's Owen Sound Attack.
 He was awarded the Matt Leyden Trophy as OHL Coach of the Year in April 2017.
 McGill stepped down as head coach in June 2017 to become an assistant head coach for the NHL expansion team, the Vegas Golden Knights.

 On June 29, 2017, he was named an assistant coach with the Vegas Golden Knights.
-He was fired by the Vegas Golden Knights.
+McGill and fellow assistant coach Steve Spott were let go by the Vegas Golden Knights in May 2022.

 On July 29, 2022, McGill was named an assistant coach with the New Jersey Devils.
+On May 9, 2025, it was announced that McGill would not return to New Jersey.

+On July 1, 2025, McGill was named an assistant coach with the Anaheim Ducks.